 Notes

 - I'd recommend adding an extra tablespoon (10g) of gluten-free flour as it's less absorbent than plain flour.
-If using gf flour, your biscuit mixture will be wetter than the regular mixture.
+If using gf flour, your dough will be wetter than the regular dough.
 However, your final biscuits will be crunchier!

 - You can use anywhere from 125g to 165g of butter (less for softer cookies, more for crispier cookies).
-If you decrease the butter, you'll need a little more water to your biscuit dough.
-If you increase the butter, you may need to add less water or none at all.
+If you decrease the butter, add a little more water to your biscuit dough.
+If you increase the butter, decrease the amount of water (or use none at all).

 - Golden syrup can be substituted with maple syrup, rice malt syrup or agave nectar.
 However, some of those syrups are runnier than golden syrup so you may need to adjust the amount of water accordingly.